King of the Grizzlies: Plot

-Moki, a Cree Indian in the late 19th-century West, works as a foreman on the ranch belonging to his former Army commanding officer, Colonel Pierson.
+Moki, a Cree Indian in the late 19th-century West, works as a foreman on the ranch belonging to his former Army commanding officer, Colonel Pearson.
 Moki wears the sign of the tribal totem on his hand—a four-toed track, the mark of the grizzly bear.
-A grizzly bear invades Pierson's land and kills a steer.
-Pierson shoots the bear and one of her cubs, missing the other.
+A grizzly bear invades Pearson's land and kills a steer.
+Pearson shoots the bear and one of her cubs, missing the other.
 The surviving cub falls over a cliff and into a river and is swept downstream.

 Moki searches for the cub and learns that it has only four toes on one of its feet.
 He names it Wahb, which means four-toed grizzly.
-He captures the bear, and sets him free on the outskirts of Pierson's land.
+He captures the bear, and sets him free on the outskirts of Pearson's land.
 Wahb survives and grows to maturity.
-At 3 years of age, Wahb appears and frightens a ranch hand, whereupon Pierson orders Moki to trap the bear; but Wahb avoids capture.
+At three years of age, Wahb appears and frightens a ranch hand, whereupon Pearson orders Moki to trap the bear; but Wahb avoids capture.

 Several years later, Moki encounters Wahb in the mountains.
 As the bear does not harm him, Moki concludes that a mystical tie binds Wahb's destiny with his own.
-Wahb reappears on the Pierson ranch at roundup time and stampedes the cattle.
-Pierson sets out to kill Wahb, but the wily bear doubles back and begins to track his pursuer.
-Moki attempts to warn Pierson of his danger but to no avail.
-Pierson meets the bear head on; his horse rears and Pierson is thrown.
-Wahb is about to attack Pierson when Moki arrives as he climbs down to the colonel.
+Wahb reappears on the Pearson ranch at roundup time and stampedes the cattle.
+Pearson sets out to kill Wahb, but the wily bear doubles back and begins to track his pursuer.
+Moki attempts to warn Pearson of his danger but to no avail.
+Pearson meets the bear head on; his horse rears and Pearson is thrown.
+Wahb is about to attack Pearson when Moki arrives as he climbs down to the colonel.

-As he is examining the colonel's injuries, Wahb appears.
+As Moki is examining the colonel's injuries, Wahb appears.
 Moki is armed with only a pistol which is definitely not sufficient to stop an angry grizzly bear.
-Wahb departs, leaving Moki and consequently Colonel Pierson unharmed.
-Moki attempts to get him to stop, but his mind is made up.
+Wahb departs, leaving Moki and consequently Colonel Pearson unharmed.
+Moki attempts to get Pearson to stop, but his mind is made up.
 Just when the colonel is about to pull the trigger, Wahb begins to mark a tree with his claws.
 Moki tells the colonel that, because of this, Wahb will not return to the Gray Bull (which is true; he will stay and protect his territory).
-Still unconvinced, Colonel Pierson raises his gun one more time.
-But again Moki calls his name, and, when the colonel turns, he sees the rifle shells in Moki's hand.
-Seeing how much the bear means to Moki and hoping he will stay away from the Gray Bull now, Colonel Pierson relents, and they go home.
+Still unconvinced, Colonel Pearson raises his gun one more time, but again Moki calls his name, and, when the colonel turns, he sees the rifle shells in Moki's hand.
+Seeing how much the bear means to Moki and hoping he will stay away from the Gray Bull now, Colonel Pearson relents, and they head back home.